 In January 2015, our board of directors approved the GasLog Partners LP 2015 Long-Term Incentive Plan (the "Plan").
 The purpose of the Plan is to promote the interests of the Partnership and its unitholders by attracting and retaining exceptional directors, officers, employees and consultants and enabling such individuals to participate in the long-term growth and financial success of the Partnership.
 The Plan provides for the grant of options to purchase our common units, common unit appreciation rights, restricted common units, phantom performance common units, cash incentive awards and other equity-based or equity-related awards.
-We have reserved for issuance a total of 241,447 common units under the Plan (equal to approximately 1.7% of the 14,322,358 common units outstanding as of December 31, 2014), subject to adjustment for changes in capitalization as provided in the Plan.
+We have reserved for issuance a total of 241,447 common units under the Plan (equal to approximately 1.68% of the 14,322,358 common units outstanding as of December 31, 2014), subject to adjustment for changes in capitalization as provided in the Plan.
 The Plan is administered by our board of directors, or such committee of our board of directors as may be designated by our board of directors to administer the Plan.

-On April 1, 2016, we granted our executive officers an aggregate of 24,925 restricted common units and 24,925 phantom performance common units, with an aggregate fair value as of the grant date of \$0.8 million.
-On April 1, 2017, we granted our executive officers 20,309 restricted common units and 20,309 phantom performance common units, with an aggregate fair value as of the grant date of \$1.0 million.
+On April 1, 2018, we granted our executive officers an aggregate of 24,608 restricted common units and 24,608 phantom performance common units, with an aggregate fair value as of the grant date of \$1.1 million.
 These awards vest on the third anniversary of the grant date, subject to the recipients' continued service; vesting of the phantom stock units is also subject to the achievement of certain performance targets.
 They may be settled in cash or common units which may be units repurchased by the Partnership from time to time, or newly issued units, or a combination thereof, at our discretion.
+As of December 31, 2018, we have 241,447 common units reserved for issuance under the Plan (equal to approximately 0.53% of the 45,488,993 common units outstanding).